-5.5 When ATC has no further frequency requirements, for an aircraft departing to the EAXA, the aircraft will be 'cleared tactical' and instructed to report switching.
+- 5.1 The booking and management of EAXA airspace is the responsibility of the FXP Coordinator East (FXPCO-E).
+Aircraft are not to proceed into active EAXA airspace unless serialised, coordinated and approved through the FXPCO. - 5.2 When EAXA is activated by NOTAM, only aircraft that have been serialised for that area and coordinated through the Fleet Exercise Program (FXP) cell are to request a clearance to the area. - 5.3 NWA ATC does not provide a control service within the EAXA.
+When overlapping portions of the EAXA and R421AB/R420F are concurrently active, the EAXA portion is not available for use by NWA ATC.
+Aircraft will only be cleared to/from the EAXA airspace as required.
+ATC do not maintain copies of the FXP and are unable to regulate activities within the EAXA. - 5.4 When ATC has no further frequency requirements for an aircraft departing to the EAXA, the aircraft will be 'cleared tactical'.
 ATS surveillance identification and SARWATCH is automatically terminated upon entry into the EAXA.
-In instances where SARWATCH is unable to be held by another agency ATC may hold SARWATCH on request by the Aircraft Captain.

-5.6 The Officer Commanding Serial (OCS) is responsible for all aircraft under their control and for containing aircraft within their allocated exercise areas.
-IAW Australian Fleet Tactical Publication (AFTP) 4 (K)-Australian Fleet Training Instructions aircraft operating within the EAXA are expected to remain clear of active airspace boundaries (R421).
+In instances where SARWATCH is unable to be held by another agency ATC may hold SARWATCH on request by the Aircraft Captain. - 5.5 The Officer Commanding Serial (OCS) is responsible for all aircraft under their control and for containing aircraft within their allocated exercise areas.
+IAW Australian Fleet Tactical Publication (AFTP) 4 (K)-Australian Fleet Training Instructions aircraft operating within the EAXA are expected to remain clear of active adjacent airspace boundaries (R421AB/R420F).
 When aircraft are transiting the EAXA en route to or from a fleet serial Aircraft Captains are responsible for remaining clear of other active areas.
 If required to transit areas activated for other serials Aircraft Captains shall coordinate clearance through the HQJOC Maritime Operations Watchkeeping Officer prior to departure.
-If required, approval to enter those areas is to be gained from the OCS of the activity being conducted.

-- 5.7 FXP Cell Contact Details:
+If required, approval to enter those areas is to be gained from the OCS of the activity being conducted. - 5.6 FXP Cell Contact Details:

-- a.
-FXPCO Ph 02 9537 4652 Email fhq.ftpcell-e@defence.gov.au

-- b.
-(AH) HQJOC SO3 DOM REG Ph 02 6218 4339
+a.
+FXPCO Ph - 02 9537 4652 Email - fhq.ftpcell-e@defence.gov.au b.
+(AH) HQJOC - SO3 DOM REG Ph - 02 6218 4339